BMW 3.0 CSL

 The BMW 3.0 CSL is strictly limited.
 To mark the 50th anniversary of the BMW M brand, exactly 50 models will go on sale as soon as possible.
 Production is scheduled to be completed in the second quarter of 2023.
 To achieve this, the team in the workshop is working at full speed.
 Martina Lutz, quality planner for add-on parts has an eye on the entire process: "Only about a dozen vehicles still need to be built."
 After that, it's over.
 What remains is the certainty of being able to call on a large team of specialists who are up to such a special task, as the production of the BMW 3.0 CSL undoubtedly is.

-BMW 3.0 CSL
+The 3.0 CSL

-THE 3.0 CSL
+The 3.0 CSL